 Meyer always wanted the costumes to feel as much like real uniforms as possible, so he asked for rank insignia.
 “There was kind of a complicated arrangement of divisions and ranks expressed by the braid on the sleeves,” remembered Fletcher, “I made that up.
 I organized it and produced a little instruction booklet about it for the wardrobe department and anyone else who was interested.”

 On the early version of the uniform, the insignia were on a band around the upper arm, which was now moved to the cuff.
 The last major change was to redesign the flap of the double breasted jacket so that it would actually open.
-This was something Meyer wanted, because he felt the lighter colour on the inside of the flap would frame the actors’ faces better.
+This was something Meyer wanted, because he felt the lighter color on the inside of the flap would frame the actors’ faces better.